laylaoa/Monthly-Financial-Performance-Analysis/README.md

 ## What this project demonstrates

-✔ Strong finance fundamentals
+* Strong finance fundamentals
-✔ Business-first analytical thinking
+* Business-first analytical thinking
-✔ Ability to translate numbers into strategy
+* Ability to translate numbers into strategy
-✔ Clean, interview-ready storytelling
+* Clean, interview-ready storytelling
-✔ Real-world FP&A and Finance Partner mindset
+* Real-world FP&A and Finance Partner mindset

-This is not a charting exercise — it’s a decision-support analysis.
+This is not a charting exercise, it’s a decision-support analysis.

 *Built as part of a personal portfolio to demonstrate applied financial analysis skills in a real-world context.*